pierky/arouteserver/docs/GENERAL.rst

-  - **rtr**: ROAs are loaded from an external RTR source. rtrllib (https://github.com/rtrlib/bird-rtrlib-cli) can be used for BIRD 1.6.x; in BIRD v2 there is built-in support for the RTR protocol.
+  - **rtr**: ROAs are loaded from an external RTR source. rtrllib (https://github.com/rtrlib/bird-rtrlib-cli) can be used for BIRD 1.6.x; in BIRD v2 and OpenBGPD (starting with version 6.9) there is built-in support for the RTR protocol.
     The name of the table where send the ROAs to is **RPKI** for BIRD 1.6.x and **RPKI4** and **RPKI6** for BIRD v2.
-    In BIRD v2, an external file **rpki_rtr_config.local** must be found within the same directory where the main configuration file is stored (/etc/bird usually) and must contain the BIRD 2 configuration for 'protocol rpki'.
-An example on how to setup that file can be found in the examples/bird2_rpki_rtr directory (please note, in order to use the RTR protocol BIRD must be compiled with --enable-libssh).
+    When the built-in implementation is used for OpenBGPD (> 6.9) or BIRD v2, an external file **rpki_rtr_config.local** must be found within the same directory where the main configuration file is stored (/etc/bird or /etc/bgpd usually) and must contain the configuration of the RTR sessions specific for that daemon.
+    An example on how to setup that file can be found in the examples/rpki_rtr directory (please note, in order to use the RTR protocol BIRD must be compiled with --enable-libssh).

   - **ripe-rpki-validator-cache**: ROAs are loaded from a JSON